razrinn/depwalker/README.md

 - **`-c, --compact`**: Enable compact mode - reduces duplicate references and limits callers per function.
 Useful for large codebases.
 - **`--max-nodes <number>`**: Maximum total nodes to display in the entire tree.
 Prevents overwhelming output on very large dependency chains.
 - **`--no-file-grouping`**: Disable grouping of multiple functions from the same file.
 Shows each function separately instead of grouping them.
+- **`--no-variables`**: Disable variable change tracking and impact analysis.
+Focus only on function dependencies.

 #### Examples